briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     1. _(1)_ Except as provided in subsection (c)(2) of this section, whoever violates subsection (a) hereof is guilty of an unclassified misdemeanor.
     When the offense is an unclassified misdemeanor, the offender shall be sentenced pursuant to Ohio R.C.
-2929.21 to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
-2929.26;
-    notwithstanding division (A)(2)(a) of Ohio R.C.
-2929.28, the offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
-2929.27, the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
+[2929.21][ORC Section 2929.21] to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
+[2929.26][ORC Section 2929.26]; notwithstanding division (A)(2)(a) of Ohio R.C.
+[2929.28][ORC Section 2929.28], the offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
+[2929.27][ORC Section 2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
 The failure of an offender to complete a term of community service imposed by the court may be punished as indirect criminal contempt under division (A) of Ohio R.C.
-2705.02 that may be filed in the underlying case.
+[2705.02][ORC Section 2705.02] that may be filed in the underlying case.

     2. _(2)_ If, within three years of a violation of subsection (a) of this section, the offender previously has pleaded guilty to or been convicted of two or more violations of Ohio R.C.
-4510.21(A) or a substantially equivalent municipal ordinance, the offender is guilty of a misdemeanor of the first degree.
+[4510.21(A)][ORC Section 4510.21] or a substantially equivalent municipal ordinance, the offender is guilty of a misdemeanor of the first degree.

     3. _(3)_ In all cases, the court may impose upon the offender a class seven suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary driver's license, or nonresident operating privilege from the range specified in division (A)(7) of Ohio R.C.
-    4510.02.\
+    [4510.02][ORC Section 4510.02].\
     (ORC 4510.21)

 ### 335.074   Driving under license forfeiture or child support suspension